x684867/nemesis_server/src/nodejs/doc/api/readline.markdown

     Stability: 2 - Unstable

-To use this module, do `require('readline')`.
+To use this package, do `require('readline')`.
 Readline allows reading of a stream (such as `process.stdin`) on a line-by-line basis.

-Note that once you've invoked this module, your node program will not terminate until you've closed the interface.
+Note that once you've invoked this package, your node program will not terminate until you've closed the interface.
 Here's how to allow your program to gracefully exit: